cakephp/docs/en/core-libraries/caching.rst

 a behavior, that read from the cache, or ran the associated model method.
 That is an exercise you can do though.

-As of 2.5 you can accomplish the above much more simply using :php:meth:`Cache::remember()`.
+You can accomplish the above much more simply using :php:meth:`Cache::remember()`.
 Using the new method the above would look like::

     class Post extends AppModel {